 “It was abandoned.”

-“So, they punish a thief and a street whore by making it slave away as a whore in a house for pleasure?
-What a funny law.”
+“So, they punish a thief and a street whore by making it a whore in a house of pleasure?
+What a curious law.”

 “You were priced at a premium, too.
 ‘Off the menu.’
 Why is that?”